Zekaric/ProjectMIFF/MI_MIFF_Mining_Interchange_MIFF.md

 So, I thought I would try my hand at defining a format what I think would be good as an Information format.
 I am trying to write MIFF independent of any software package.
 However there may be some unintended bias as I am most familiar with MinePlan 3D for which I have worked on  since 1995.
 I do intend to keep this format as inclusive as possible to address other software  package requirements as best as I understand them.
 I know I will make mistakes there because I have only superficial knowledge of most of the competing software in the industry.

 If anyone is interested in educating me on some features they would like to see with respect to their software package of choice I would love to hear from you.
-You can reach me at either of the following two email addresses.
+You can reach me at the following email address.

-robbert.degroot@hexagon.com<br />zekaric@gmail.com
+zekaric@gmail.com

 # 2 - MI-MIFF Format